JhosuaArias/Angular-Azure-AppServices-FunctionApps/README.md

 -	To configure a build pipeline and a release pipeline for the Angular project.
 -	To bind the DevOps project with a Linux Web App.

+# Disclaimer
-* This is not meant to be used on real solutions or on production.
+This is not meant to be used on real solutions or on production.
 Just for learning purposes.